Friday, December 19, 2025

 In other books, I'm reading The Christmas Basket by Debbie Macomber.
 I find Christmas books are usually light little fluff reads.
 They're a good time, but quite forgettable.

-I am also in the middle of doing a reread of a series that I already read twice before this year.
+I am also in the middle of doing a reread of a series that I already read twice this year.

 Steven is also doing a reread of one of his favorite series and it brought up a discussion on how we would rate books.
 After some debating we came to an agreement that the following star ratings is the most accurate way to sum up the books we read.